derecles/epl-possession-analysis/README.md

 ## Methodology

-I defined a match outcome as the points earned by a given team in a given match.
+I defined a match outcome as the number of points earned by a given team in a given match.
 As per the [official rules](https://www.premierleague.com/premier-league-explained), the outcome of a match is based on the number of goals scored by each team:
 ```
 ---------------------------------------------------------------------------------------------------
 | Goals Scored                                     | Outcome                                      |